Corporate Counsel FAQs

 4. Can I give my property and assets to whoever I want?

 Generally, yes.
-But there some exceptions.
+But there are some exceptions.
 For example, a surviving spouse has the right to elect to take a fixed share of the estate regardless of the will.

 5. What else can my will do?